• Skip to primary navigation

 13. Buena Vista

 Pronounced “Bewna Vista” this coveted hot spot is one of the best weekend getaways in Colorado.
-Known as the premier adventure mountain town, there’s plenty to do in Buena Vista.
+Known as the premier adventure mountain town, there’s plenty of things to do in Buena Vista.

 Home to the mighty Sawatch Range, peak baggers from all over come to try their luck at one of the many 14ers.
-You’ll also find plenty of must-see lake hikes in Colorado.
+You’ll also find plenty of must-see lake hikes in Colorado and enjoy some of the best hikes in Buena Vista too.

 Mountain bikers also scour the hills nearby for some fast-paced single-track action.
 During the summer months, you can raft Browns Canyon, definitely a big bucket list item.